theloneexplorerquest/study-notes/DDIA/Encoding and Evolution.md

 1. In memory, data is kept in object, struct, list etc.
 2. send over network, encode it as sequence of bytes.

-We need to encode and decode.
+We need to encode(serialization or marshalling) and decode.

 ## Language-Spcific Formats
 Java has java.io.serializable, Python has pickle.
 These encoding libray are convenient since minimal additional code is required.
 Problems: